mantoni/eslint_d.js/README.md

 Type `eslint_d --help` to see the supported `eslint` options.

-`eslint_d` will select a free port automatically and store the port number along with an access token in `~/.eslint_d`.
+When the server starts, `eslint_d` selects a free port automatically and decides on a random access token.
+Both the port and token are written to an `.eslint_d` file so that future usages of `eslint_d` can connect to the already running server.
+The `.eslint_d` file is stored under the `XDG_RUNTIME_DIR` directory if this environment variable is defined.
+If the variable is not defined then the file is stored in the user's home directory.

 ## Editor integration